Yep, I know, I’m a Homesteading Blogger. Not a Mom Blogger. Not an Infertility Blogger. But, our blogs are used to help people.

 I see it all, all over again.
 This is what it’s like to look through the eyes of infertility.

 *** Since writing this post, Nick and I have found help in New Blossoms New Life Foundation.
 They provide support group and financial assistance for In Vitro Fertilization and Adoption!
+After an eight year battle and three rounds of In Vitro Fertilization, we welcomed our daughter Charlotte into the world!
 To help us support them, please consider donating to their foundation at this link.